What is PTSD?

 Post-traumatic stress disorder (PTSD) is a debilitating mental condition that develops after exposure to extreme stress or a traumatic event.
 While the majority of people will resolve the short-term distress such an event causes, individuals with PTSD continue to be affected for much longer.

-PTSD is characterized by a variety of cognitive, behavioral and physiological symptoms related to: re-experiencing the event, avoiding reminders of it, and physiological hyperarousal (such as insomnia or irritability).
-It is estimated to affect up to 10% of people at some stage of their lives, but prevalence rates in people who have suffered a traumatic event may be close to 100%.
+PTSD is characterized by a variety of cognitive, behavioral, and physiological symptoms related to re-experiencing the event, avoiding reminders of it, and physiological hyperarousal, such as insomnia or irritability.
+It is estimated that PTSD affects up to 10% of people at some stage of their lives; however, prevalence rates in people who have suffered a traumatic event may be close to 100%.

-Cognitive behavioral therapy (CBT) has been used for the treatment of PTSD for many years.
-It aims to improve a person’s functioning by changing their patterns of behaviors, thoughts and feelings.
-It is based on the premise that improvements in one domain lead to benefits in the others.
+CBT is based on the premise that improvements in one domain can lead to benefits in the others.
 For example, changing detrimental thoughts to be more helpful can help to improve a person’s mood and lead to healthier behaviors.
-It is usually administered over 12-16 sessions to an individual or a group.
+To this end, CBT is usually administered over 12-16 sessions to an individual or a group.

 CBT for PTSD